Diversity, Equity, Inclusion

 - Maintaining a professional and friendly environment in the lab.

 - Providing criticism and feedback in a constructive, positive way.

 - Being mindful of having inclusive discussions where one individual does not dominate or talk over others.

-Equity: We strive to ensure equitable access to all equipment, resources and opportunities in the lab.
-This means that we have zero tolerance for discrimination based on (but not limited to): ethnicity, race, gender expression, sex, age, job title or ability.
+Equity: We strive to ensure equitable access to all lab equipment, resources, and opportunities.
+This means that we have zero tolerance for discrimination based on (but not limited to): ethnicity, race, gender expression, sex, age, job title, or ability.

 Inclusion: Our lab should be a welcoming environment for all.
 We will work particularly to make new members and outsiders feel welcome by being friendly and helping with new protocols, equipment, etc. We do not tolerate harassment of any kind.
 If you feel you are being harassed, please contact Jake immediately.
-If Jake is the cause for concern, please contact OMRF HR (Human_Resources@omrf.org, 405-271-7430, E-203) or OMRF Vice President of HR (email@example.com, 405-271-7434, E-205).
+If Jake is the cause for concern, please contact OMRF HR (Human_Resources@omrf.org, 405-271-7430, E-203) or OMRF Vice President of HR (firstname.lastname@example.org, 405-271-7434, E-205) or OMRF General Counsel Adam Cohen (email@example.com, 405-271-7159, E-207) or make a report through the Ethics Point portal or hotline.
 If you are asked to stop a harassing behavior, please do so immediately.
-We also realize that the differences that make us better as a group may lead to misunderstandings and that many of these can be resolved through tolerance and civil discussion.
+We also realize that the differences that make us better as a group may lead to misunderstandings and that many can be resolved through tolerance and civil discussion.

 (This statement is adapted from the Unckless Lab at the University of Kansas)